Riverview, Florida: Education

 Grade school students in Riverview are also served by schools in nearby Lithia and Gibsonton.
 There are also many charter and private school options in Riverview.

-Riverview has two colleges: Western Michigan University Cooley Law School near Falkenburg Rd and HCC at The Regent, a satellite campus of Hillsborough Community College in Winthrop Village.
+Riverview has two colleges: Cooley Law School near Falkenburg Rd and HCC at The Regent, a satellite campus of Hillsborough Community College in Winthrop Village.

+Healthcare

+AdventHealth Riverview and St. Joseph's Hospital-South are the only hospitals in the area.